Am I a candidate for professional teeth whitening in Clayton?

 Ever wonder how some people just have the brightest teeth?
 Well chances are they’ve had some dental help in keeping that smile so bright.
 Advances in oral health have brought multiple teeth whitening products to the market.
 Many of these products can be purchased over the counter at your local drug store or even at the super market.
 Some of these are good alternatives to the ones provided by your local Clayton dentist.
-But the best (and safest) methods for whitening your teeth come from your favorite dentist… Dr Folden Lee!
+But the best (and safest) methods for whitening your teeth come from your favorite dentist… Dr. Folden Lee & Dr. Win Bell!
 So how do you know if you’re a good candidate for teeth whitening services?
 Let’s take a look at what’s causing your tooth discoloration.

 What causes tooth discoloration?